Peer group: Same race peer groups

 Consistent with the dictionary definition of peer groups, youth tend to form groups based on similarities.
 It has been found that one of these similarities is by race.
 Preference for same race grows stronger as youth develop.
 When Latino and Caucasian youth were given surveys asking them to indicate who in their school they had the highest preference to spend time with, they both nominated peers of their same race over peers of different races.
 This is especially prevalent in classrooms and schools that have a clear cut majority and minority racial groups.
 Though benefits of homophily are met, preference for one's own racial group can lead to rejection of the racial out group, which can cause stress for both groups particularly in females.

 Cross race peer groups

 For classrooms and schools that have a more equal distribution of racial groups, there can be more socialization across peer groups.
 Cross racial peers groups can be very beneficial, lowering prejudice and increasing prosocial behaviors.
 Having a cross racial friend has also been shown to give youth a higher status and feel more socially satisfied.
 Diverse peer groups also lower the feelings of victimization felt by youth.

+Disability and peer group

+An effective approach to promoting peer relationships among adolescents with disabilities may require a comprehensive strategy that addresses the individual and social aspects of support, fostering understanding.
+This might involve imparting information and resources on disabilities to both peers and schools, organizing meaningful social activities with friends, and providing emotional support.